-The Company is building a new land-based casino with a 38 room hotel adjacent to and connected with the existing casino pavilion building.
-Construction on the project began in December 2022 and it is expected to be completed in mid-November 2024 with an estimated project cost of \$51.9 million.
-The Company is financing this project through financing provided by VICI PropCo.
-As of June 30, 2024, the Company has received \$50.0 million in financing from VICI PropCo and has spent approximately \$36.0 million of those funds on this project.
-As of June 30, 2024, the Company had approximately \$14.0 million of cash included in its condensed consolidated balance sheet that was previously funded by VICI PropCo but has not yet been spent on the project.
+The new land-based casino with a 38 room hotel adjacent to and connected with the existing casino pavilion building in Caruthersville, Missouri opened on November 1, 2024.
+The project cost approximately \$51.9 million and was funded through financing provided by VICI PropCo in conjunction with the Master Lease.
+As of September 30, 2024, the Company had received \$51.9 million in financing from VICI PropCo and has spent approximately \$40.9 million of those funds on this project.
+As of September 30, 2024, the Company had approximately \$11.0 million of cash included in its condensed consolidated balance sheet that was previously funded by VICI PropCo but has not yet been spent on the project.
+The Company previously amended its Master Lease on December 1, 2022 to provide for an increase in initial annualized rent of approximately \$4.2 million related to the Caruthersville project.
+See Note 6, "Long-Term Financing Obligation" for additional information regarding the amendment to the Master Lease.